 Many fics involving colonialism, especially in regards to the British Empire, plunge straight in to darkfic territory in a brutal analysis of the implications of colonialism for the personified countries - anything regarding the Opium Wars is practically guaranteed to be this trope.

 There are also quite a few darkfics based around the end of Prussia or the Berlin Wall, which usually involve him being kidnapped and tortured/raped by Russia for a few decades.
 Any fic about Russia and the Soviet countries is practically guaranteed to have him do horrible things to them, esspecially Lithuania, Latvia, or the aformentioned Prussia.

-One particularly disturbing example of this is the Fusion Fic doujinshi Azumanga Daioh: Drifting Classroom, a horror tale void of any of the series' humor, optimism or light-heartedness.
+One particularly disturbing example is the Fusion Fic doujinshi Drifting Classroom, a horror tale void of any of the series' humor, optimism or light-heartedness.
 It involves the school, with everyone inside, being sent to a barren world.
 They split into factions over whether they should attempt to find a way home or try to start a life in the new world.
-Tensions between the two groups escalate and people start dying.
-Eventually it turns out that Osaka has found a gun in a paper bag and begins killing the other girls in the most terrifying manner possible.
-Chiyo winds up getting the gun in the struggle but throws it away rather then shoot her friend, leading Osaka to stab her in the throat at her offer of peace.
+People start dying, Osaka finds a gun in a paper bag and begins killing the other girls, Chiyo winds up getting the gun but Osaka stabs her in the throat.
 Then Chiyo sees Chiyo-Daddy after she dies, who is actually God or something, then wakes up to find it's All Just a Dream and everything's fine.